colinnewell/pcap2mysql-log/README.md

 sides of the communication, but libraries tend to be sending one way, and receiving the other, rather than reading both ways.

-A bit of googling found [lottip](https://github.com/orderbynull/lottip) which appears to be a proxy for monitoring MySQL connections.
-That does some degree of looking at what's going over the wire so I thought I was in luck and could essentially just wire up some libraries again.

-I've started to do that, but it looks like that library doesn't do everything I need, so I may well need to parse the details myself.

 Where is the program so far?
 The current goal is to read a file containing the packet data and emit a quick transcript that demonstrates we've grokked it's contents correctly.
 It's very crude so far, but seems to be heading in the